Multi-camera video surveillance software for the Mac

 I'm not getting iOS notifications - how can I troubleshoot this?

 - Firstly, make sure to familiarise yourself with how SecuritySpy iOS notifications work.
-You have to specifically enable notifications for individual cameras in the iOS app, AND the Actions mode for camera(s) in question need to be armed in SecuritySpy on your Mac.
+You have to enable notifications for individual cameras in the iOS app, and arm the Actions mode for the camera(s) in question by setting them to a suitable schedule (e.g. "Armed 24/7").

 - Make sure that you are using the latest version of SecuritySpy.